rochacbruno/rust-python-example/README.md

 > **crate** is how we call Rust Packages.

-Having rust installed (recommended way is https://www.rustup.rs/)
+Having rust installed (recommended way is https://www.rustup.rs/) Rust is also available on Fedora and RHEL [rust-toolset](https://developers.redhat.com/blog/2017/11/01/getting-started-rust-toolset-rhel/)

 > I used `rustc 1.21.0`